 WHAT HAPPENS NOW?
 Waterstone has gotten the procedural remedy it asked the court to give it.
 However, instead of one simple proceeding with limited liability, these various cases will be heard in at least three separate forums.
 So far, Plaintiffs have filed approximately 80 separate individual arbitrations that will be handled before a wide group of AAA and JAMS Arbitrators.
 Plaintiffs will simply ask each of these individual arbitrators to rule – just as Arbitrator Pratt did before – that Waterstone must live up to the promise to pay FLSA minimum wages for all hours worked and overtime at the rate of time and one-half for all hours worked over forty.
 And, for the many workers who Waterstone had sign agreements permitting them to go to Court, Plaintiffs have filed a new federal court complaint in the Eastern District of Wisconsin – raising the same claims as the previous case – that Waterstone has cheated its Loan Originators out of the very pay it promised them when they were hired.

 There are many, many Loan Originators and former Loan Originators who Waterstone promised minimum wage and overtime, but who it never paid what it promised.
-For the many workers who Waterstone has failed to pay what it admits it promised – please contact paralegals Monica Ayres or Julia Friday at Getman Sweeney Dunn, to see which of the cases you may fit into, and to discuss whether you might wish to join an existing case or bring your own case against Waterstone.
+For the many workers who Waterstone has failed to pay what it admits it promised – please contact paralegals Monica Ayres or Eve Bates at Getman Sweeney Dunn, to see which of the cases you may fit into, and to discuss whether you might wish to join an existing case or bring your own case against Waterstone.